jprusik/mbta-stop-display/README.md

-# MBTA Stop Display
+# TransitFind

-This is a WiP project to experiment with displaying MBTA line/stop information on an in-home, purpose-built display.
+TransitFind is an MBTA line/stop information web app for dedicated displays.

-See the app in action: [https://jprusik.github.io/mbta-stop-display/](https://jprusik.github.io/mbta-stop-display/)
+See the app in action: [https://transitfind.com](transitfind.com)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).